 However, as part of the recommendations for variants, IP suggest a change of <0D7B, 0D4D, 0D31> to <0D7B, 0D4D>, but with a context rule for the code point sequence: when(followed-by-0D31).
 Even though 0D31 would no longer be part of the sequence, the effect of adding it would still be to allow 0D4D to follow 0D7B if and only if 0D4D is followed by 0D31.

 IP Recommendation:

 (1) The IP suggests that the GP remove the “or 0D7B” from both WLE1 and the comment attribute for the XML version of the rule.
-Also to rename the XML version of the rule to drop reference to 0D7B and finally to fix the XML rule itself (by removing 0D7B).This recommendation assumes that a sequence <0D7B, 0D4D> is defined with context rule when(follows-0D31).
+Also to rename the XML version of the rule to drop reference to 0D7B and finally to fix the XML rule itself (by removing 0D7B).

+Response: see below, after (3)

+This recommendation assumes that a sequence <0D7B, 0D4D> is defined with context rule when(follows-0D31).
 However, this sequence already has a context rule, not-when(follows-B-X-or-H).
 As a result, a new merged context rule needs to be created: when(follows-other-than-B-X-or-H-and-followed-by-0D31).
 Note that the “follows-other-than-B-X-or-H” part would be equivalent to “follows-C-L-M-or-V” because those four classes complete the repertoire, and the rule would probably best be implemented in the XML using the union of those four sets anyway.
 Alternatively, all the context rules for chillus could be changed from “not-when” contexts to “when” rules with B-X-or-H changed to C-L-M-or-V. That’s a bit of an editorial choice.
 Whichever choice the GP makes, all documentation in Section 7 and the <description> need to agree.

 IP Recommendation: